Overview

 # TAGRISSO® plus chemotherapy approved for patients with EGFRm (ex19del, L858R) non-squamous NSCLC.

-CI: confidence interval; CNS: central nervous system; HR: hazard ratio; mPFS: median progression-free survival; NCCN: National Comprehensive Cancer Network; PFS: progression free survival.
+CI: confidence interval; CNS: central nervous system; HR: hazard ratio; mPFS: median progression-free survival; NCCN: National Comprehensive Cancer Network; OS: overall survival; PFS: progression free survival.

 Study design